totaljs/jComponent/readme.md

         // This delegate has an own implementation for the components which
         // contain `<input data-component-bind` or `<textarea data-component-bind`
         // or `<select data-component-bind` elements.
 If the value is changed
-        // according to `data-component-path` then the library executes this delegate.
+        // according `data-component-path` then the library executes this delegate.

         // Argument: value
         // value === new value